Lemon Texas Sheet Cake

 Did you know that Texas Sheet Cakes can come in other flavors than chocolate?
 It’s true!
 I know that chocolate is the traditional version everyone knows and loves, but the possibilities don’t have to end there.

 In fact there are a ton of flavors you could make.
-Now I do have a variety of jelly roll sheet cakes on the blog.
+You can check out a list of my favorite Texas sheet cake recipes if you want to.

 You might think that’s the qualifier, but the rules according to MiMi don’t end there.
 No sirree!